allenai/pnp/experiments/dipart/README.md

 ```

 This script sends its output to the
-`experiments/dipart/output/.../ssmn` directory, which will contain
+`experiments/dipart/output/.../ssmn` directory.
+After the script
-several files:
+completes, this directory will contain several files:

-* `log.txt` is the log of training error
+* `log.txt` shows the progress of model training and corresponding statistics.
-* `model.ser` is the serialized trained model
+* `model.ser` is the serialized trained model.
 * `validation_error_log.txt` is the validation error results.
+The end
+  of this file contains the accuracy numbers reported in the paper.
 * `validation_error.json` is a JSON representation of the model's validation set predictions.

 It will also automatically create an HTML visualization of the model's
-predictions in the `validation_error` directory.
-To view this
+predictions in the `validation_error` subdirectory.
+To view it, simply
-visualization, simply open `index.html` in a web browser.
-The
+open `index.html` in a web browser.
+The visualization includes
-visualization includes per-category error rates, confusion matrices,
+per-category error rates, confusion matrices, and the predicted part
-and part predictions for each image.
+labeling for each example.

 The `./experiments/dipart/scripts/` directory contains several other
 scripts for training the baselines from the paper.
 These scripts